jalbalah/PyCpp/README.md

 `./lessons/lesson7`

 ## Tips
-PyCpp is easier if you understand two things:
+PyCpp works best when:
-1. declare variables as often as possible
+1) declaring new, descriptively named, variables as often as possible
-2. name variables descriptively and use class members/functions for scope to avoid name conflicts

-(2) will help with (1), which is a limitation of PyCpp.
-Note: Declaring a variable, underneath, may leverage C++11/14 "auto" to compile while deducing type, and declaring a variable also defines the type of a list or class, for example.
+2) putting all operations in class functions